How to know the Font used in an image?

-MyFont recognises the font in an uploaded image.
-You just have to upload (max 360×275 px image) and you will find the most appropriate match in the database.
+MyFont is an easy to use web service.
+It recognizes the font in an uploaded image.
+You just have to upload the image whose font you would like to know.
+Once uploaded, the service will automatically find the most appropriate match in the database.
 If it doesn’t exists there, you may submit it to the forums.
+Hence, there is no failure at any point.

 Most image formats (GIF, JPG,BMP, TIFF) are supported.
 Letters to the ideal height for best result is approximately 100 pixels.
 Try to get horizontal text design for best and effective results.